Port of Philadelphia: Philadelphia Cruise Terminal

 The Philadelphia Cruise Terminal was located at 5100 South Broad Street within the former Philadelphia Naval Shipyard.
 The Delaware River Port Authority began operating the terminal in 1998 in Building 3, a landmarked 1874 Navy Yard building.
 Following the September 11 attacks the Philadelphia terminal accommodated some of the ships that had been diverted from New York.
 Its peak year was 2006 when it handled 36 cruises.
 By 2011 the schedule had dwindled to just two cruises.
 The DRPA decided to close the terminal rather than invest additional operating costs or capital improvements.
 Its demise was attributed to a combination of the economic downturn, increasing size of cruise ships, and six hours needed to navigate the Delaware River before entering open ocean.

-federal court, presided over by judge Anita Brody, ruled down on June 14, rejected Penn Warehouse's financial demands and ordered the ship to be removed in 90 days until September 12, 2024 from Pier 82.
+A new PhilaPort Cruise Terminal has broken ground north of Philadelphia International Airport on December 2, 2025 and is slated to open in April 2026 with Norwegian Cruise Lines using it as Philadelphia's exclusive homeport for a minimum of 7 years with 41 sailings a year.